-Residents of Nkwanta South stranded after bridge collapse
+Residents of Nkwanta South stranded after Bridge collapse

 Meanwhile, some parents expressed worry about their wards’ education, saying their children could not cross over to go to school and back.

-Mr. Jonas Gbedenyo, the Assembly member for Keri South Electoral Area, said the situation was negatively impacting on the lives of the electorates and called for urgent action to remedy the situation.
+Mr Jonas Gbedenyo, Assembly member for Keri South Electoral Area, said the situation was negatively impacting on the lives of the electorates and called for urgent action to remedy the situation.

 - Read all related articles